Takachiho Railway: Since 2005

 Following the closure of the line, two truck-style sightseeing cars, TR401 and TR402, were purchased by JR Kyushu upon an offer from Takachiho Railway.
-They will be refurbished and used on the new Umisachi Yamasachi limited express service on the Nichinan Line from October 2009.
+They were refurbished and began use on the new Umisachi Yamasachi limited express train on the Nichinan Line in October 2009.

-Among ordinary railcars, TR201 was given to Asa Kaigan Railway without compensation.
-It will go into service in autumn 2009.
-Other ordinary cars were disused.
-TR104 and TR105 were given to the town of Hinokage and are preserved at Hinokage-Onsen Station.
+Among ordinary railcars, TR201 was given to Asa Kaigan Railway without compensation, and went into service in 2009.
+All other ordinary cars were not used for passenger services.
+TR104 and TR105 were given to the town of Hinokage and are preserved at Hinokage-Onsen Station, and later became the Hinokage Town Train Inn.
 TR101 and TR202 were given to the town of Takachiho and are preserved at Takachiho Station.
 Others were scrapped.